MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioreporttargetdevicechangeasynchronous.md

 When a driver calls this routine while handling an event, an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551738">IRP_MN_REMOVE_DEVICE</a>, or an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551760">IRP_MN_SURPRISE_REMOVAL</a>, the PnP manager calls the driver's <i>Callback</i> routine after the driver returns and the stack unwinds.

-Callers of <b>IoReportTargetDeviceChangeAsynchronous</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
+Callers of <b>IoReportTargetDeviceChangeAsynchronous</b> must be running at IRQL <= DISPATCH_LEVEL.
 If a driver writer calls this routine at IRQL = DISPATCH_LEVEL, the <i>NotificationStructure</i> must be allocated from nonpaged memory.